 After several centuries of seeming hibernation, the Tarrasque reemerged on the world world stage.
-For one hundred years, various schemes to slay the beast were attempted (all of which failed) and the nations of men and demi-humans alike resorted to a strategy of attempting to guide the creature away from what they hold deal.
+For one hundred years, various schemes to slay the beast were attempted (all of which failed) and the nations of men and demi-humans alike resorted to a strategy of attempting to guide the creature away from what they hold dear.
 It is during this period where a large number of magic items and weapons were embedded in the creature as various failed state and adventurer plots to stop the beast.

 8 BB – The 13 Gather